 Example: Colorado diaries

 Limit by year of publication.
 A book written in the year of a historical event, may itself be a primary source.

 Locate bibliographies.
 You may find a book-length bibliography which points to primary sources for your topic area.
 Combine topic keyword(s) with the word bibliography.
-Sample titles are below.
+A link to a sample bibliography is below.